TLCFEM/msglc/README.md

 # support recursively combining files
 # ...

-# the combined file use a dict layout
+# the combined file uses a dict layout
 # { 'dict' : {'1':1,'2':2,...}, 'list' : [1.0,2.0,3.0,...] }
-# so one can read it as
+# so one can read it as follows, details in coming section

-from msglc.reader import LazyReader

 with LazyReader("combined.msg") as reader:
     assert reader['dict/101'] == 101
     assert reader['list/101'] == 101.0